German airports disrupted by security staff strike

 In Hamburg the union is calling for a wage hike of 2.70 euros for around 600 security workers.

-Works councils estimate that more than 70 percent of the employees work in the lowest wage group, earning just 8.23 euros gross per hour.
-(Reporting by Matthias Inverardi in Duesseldorf, Writing by Michelle Martin in Berlin, Editing by Noah Barkin)
+Works councils estimate that more than 70 percent of the employees work in the lowest wage group, earning just 8.23 euros gross ($11.06) per hour.